adzcai/rlbook/book/6_pg/pg.md

 this by taking an empirical average over samples from the trajectory distribution.
 However, the inner expectation over
-$a_h \sim \pi_{\theta}$ involves the optimizing variable $\theta$, and we'd like an expression that has a closed form in terms of $\theta$ to make optimization tractable.
-Otherwise, we'd need to resample many times each time we made an update to $\theta$.
-To address this, we'll use a common technique known as **importance sampling**.
+$a_h \sim \pi_{\theta}$ involves the optimizing variable $\theta$, and we’d like an expression that has a closed form in terms of $\theta$ to make optimization tractable.
+Otherwise, we’d need to resample many times each time we made an update to $\theta$.
+To address this, we’ll use a common technique known as **importance sampling**.

 :::{prf:definition} Importance sampling
 :label: importance_sampling

 Suppose we want to estimate $\E_{x \sim \tilde p}[f(x)]$.
 However,
-$\tilde p$ is difficult to sample from, so we can't take an empirical average directly.
+$\tilde p$ is difficult to sample from, so we can’t take an empirical average directly.
 Instead, there is some other distribution $p$ that is easier to sample from, e.g. we could draw samples from an existing dataset, as in the case of **offline RL**.

 Then note that